 Ever wish you could have a conversation with your dog?
 You already are, it just doesn't look like the type of conversation you would have with a friend, thanks to an obvious language barrier.
 While dogs can't use words to communicate things like what they need or their emotional state, they do communicate using canine body language, both with the humans around them and other dogs.
-You may already be familiar with body language basics, like wagging tails, but understanding the more subtle cues can help you become closer with your dog, and possibly prevent an avoidable accident caused by misread signals.
+You may already be familiar with canine body language basics, like wagging tails, but understanding the more subtle cues can help you become closer with your dog, and possibly prevent an avoidable mishap caused by misread signals, especially when it comes to aggressive behavior.

 Dogs and communication